 James Gunn’s Ad Astra is an online resource that will help fans, scholars, and anyone interested in speculative fiction share current ideas in how the genre has developed to this point, what’s taking place right now, and what may come next.
 It is where the brightest new talents and boldest thinkers share their stories, poems, critiques and opinions.
 That’s why we need you.

-We are actively seeking fiction and poetry to consider for publication online and, on occasion, in print.
+We are actively seeking fiction to consider for publication online and, on occasion, in print.

 We have several fiction categories available: